A standard homeowner’s insurance policy does not cover

 structure and contents – these are sold separately so be sure to ask about both.

-Renters can insure the contents of their dwelling.
+Renters can purchase insurance to protect their contents.
 Mobile homeowners can be

 insured if located on a permanent foundation and anchored to resist movement